dot-alonso/MadOutSteamRestore/README.md

 [Source of versions info](https://steamdb.info/depot/586981/manifests/)

-For download old versions from Steam use [DepotDownloader](https://github.com/SteamRE/DepotDownloader)
+For download old versions directly from Steam use [DepotDownloader](https://github.com/SteamRE/DepotDownloader)

 *MadOut2 BigCItyOnline is developed and owned by MadOut Games.
 Steam version is not supported as of 2020.*